Praqma/staci/README.md

 - Start `docker`
 - Run `./staci.sh install` to install and start the stack

-You can take down the stack by following these steps:
+You take down the stack by following these steps:

 - Run `./staci.sh stop` to stop the `docker` containers.
 - Run `./staci.sh delete` to delete the containers.